kjell/mcn-2020-git-haiku/index.md

-Lady butterfly
+Now the swinging bridge
-to see the moon, whose solemn pace
+visit the ancestral grave
-It’s the Doll’s Festival.
+Marks only midnight yet